Staff & Board

 Laura Wesolowski – Communications Producer

-Joining the ADC team in early 2024, Laura draws from her wide breadth of experience in advertising, film, television and design.
+Joining the ADC team in early 2024, Laura draws from their wide breadth of experience in advertising, film, television and design.
 Prior to this, Laura was an archaeologist working closely with gallery and museum spaces throughout Europe and Australia.
-An emerging ceramic artist herself, she has exhibited locally and is currently studying Ceramics at Northern Beaches Ceramics, Brookvale.
+An emerging ceramic artist herself, they have exhibited locally and is currently studying Ceramics at Northern Beaches Ceramics, Brookvale.

 Jack Buckley – Retail & Office Coordinator